 Section 1 Introduction

-These notes are written for students on MAS61004 The Statistician’s Toolkit, and MAS6024 Statistical Data Science in R. Topics covered include
+These notes are written for students on MAS61004 The Statistician’s Toolkit.
+Topics covered include

 • working with R and RStudio;